-These Hanukkah chocolate morsels are as rich as any to be found in Europe, then or now.
-Although these filled truffles cannot be flattened like a coin, they can be individually wrapped in malleable gold foil to evoke the image of metallic coins.
+These Hanukkah chocolate morsels are as rich as any to be found in Europe.
+Although these filled truffles cannot be flattened like a coin, they can be individually wrapped in gold foil to evoke metallic coins.

 - Remove the bowl of chocolate from the hot water bath.

-- Cut the butter into 4 pieces and gradually whisk it in, one piece at a time, until all the butter has been incorporated.
+- Cut the butter into four pieces and gradually whisk it in, one piece at a time, until all the butter has been incorporated.

-- Whisk in the yolks until they're thoroughly combined.
+- Whisk in the egg yolks until they're thoroughly combined.
 (Don't be concerned about the mixture looking grainy and separated or about using raw yolks; the yolks will essentially be "cooked" by the alcohol in the liqueur.)
-Then whisk in the cognac or other flavoring.
+Then, whisk in the cognac or other flavoring.

 - Cover and refrigerate for an hour, or until the mixture is firm but not rock hard.

 - Using your fingertips only, roll the truffle in cocoa.
-Place on a plastic wrap-lined plate, cover with additional wrap, and refrigerate until firm (about 30 minutes for dark chocolate and 15 minutes longer for milk or white chocolate).
-Your traditional truffles are now ready to eat!
+Place on a plastic wrap lined plate, cover with additional wrap, and refrigerate until firm (about 30 minutes for dark chocolate, add 15 minutes for milk or white chocolate).
+Your truffles are now ready to eat!

 - To create "coins," wrap the truffles in gold or aluminum foil.

 - When cooking with chocolate, keep in mind that white chocolate is not really chocolate at all, since it is made with cocoa butter without any chocolate solids.
 Working with white "chocolate" can be more difficult and result in a grainier texture, but it's still delicious!